What Are the Biggest Drivers of Cost in U.S. Health Care?

 This translated to 17.6 percent of the country's gross domestic product and per capita costs of $8,086, and trend lines indicate further increases under the current scenario.

 Significant factors driving growth in spending are obesity, higher drug costs, administrative costs and low productivity gains in health care.
-Suprisingly, less important factors include demographics, expanded access and malpractice claims.
+Surprisingly, less important factors include demographics, expanded access and malpractice claims.